03 Dec 2022

 (which do not have the same y

 coordinate) explicitly.
-When generating lots of randomly rotated lines of the same length, we
+When generating lots of randomly rotated lines of the same length,

-to use my brain like that.
+time to use my brain like that.

 Instead, I want to draw my line horizontally, and then rotate it using the rotate

-that SVG
+transform that SVG

 provides.